p-conrad/iot-energy-meter/Readme.md

   determine the process data size and allocate the process images accordingly, no actual data besides zeroes will get sent to these modules and no actual data is retrieved from them.
 The absence of erroneous behaviour for these modules cannot be guaranteed.
 * Also, the 750-493 power measurement module is not supported.
-This module has a hugely different (more complex) way of querying data.
-The program will correctly detect this and simply ignore these modules.
+This module has a different (somewhat more complex) way of querying data.
+The program will correctly detect this, issue a warning, and simply ignore these modules.
 * Using more than one PM module has not been tested with an actual device, due to lack of available hardware.
 If you try it, any feedback would be appreciated.
 * Error checking is still limited.
 While all error bits are correctly stored and accessible in the process image, most of them are ignored.
 * The program segfaults when compiling with optimization level -O2.
 This has not been debugged yet.
-  However, -O1 works fine and computations in each cycle usually finish within 5ms, leaving plenty of headroom.
+  However, -O1 works fine and computations in each cycle usually finish in less than 5ms, leaving plenty of headroom.

 Most importantly, **this program is not endorsed or supported by WAGO in any way.
 It has not been fully tested and no guarantees can be made regarding its reliability.
 Do not use it in an environment where failure may cause injury, loss of life, or financial damage.**

-In a safety-critical environment, replacing the PLC runtime for custom code is rarely a good idea, so please consider carefully before using this project.
+In a safety-critical environment, replacing the PLC runtime for custom code may not be a good idea, so please consider carefully before using this project.
 While it had been in productive use without issues over several months in a lab environment, your setup and experience may differ.

 ## Setting Up and Building the Project